ITfoxtec/FoxIDs/docs/claim-transform-task.md

 You need to implement a simple API that FoxIDs calls when the claim transformation is executed.
 Please have a look at the [sample code](#api-sample).

-The API has a base URL and the functionality is divided into folders.
+The API has a base URL, and the functionality is divided into folders.
 Currently, only the `claims` folder (functionality) for requesting a list of claims is support.

 If the base URL for the API is `https://somewhere.org/myclaimsstore` the URL for the `claims` folder will be `https://somewhere.org/myclaimsstore/claims`.